...eye solution

 …a new life

-That afternoon when bus stopped and the door opened, the driver sat there and looked at me.
 It was a video moment.
 Too bad I only had the still camera.
 He finally sighed and said, “They aren’t on here.
 Call the school.”

 “Well, let’s see, I don’t have the school’s number, we moved here yesterday.”